-Your employees must be supported to have the confidence to successfully learn.
-This support is called scaffolding, and it is the key to the learner feeling that he or she can achieve something of significance.
-In the corporate world, there are many organizations that sponsor differing levels of team building activities that serve to build the camaraderie and collaborative forces of teams by forcing them to scaffold, trust and motivate each other to accomplish daring feats of strength and daring.
-The team members who are apprehensive or fearful, are given power through their team, and they can accomplish these daring feats that they simply would never have attempted let alone accomplish.
+For instance, in the corporate world, many organizations sponsor differing levels of team-building activities that serve to build strong teams by forcing them to scaffold, trust, and motivate each other to accomplish daring feats of strength and daring.
+The team members who are apprehensive or fearful, are empowered by their team, and they can achieve these daring feats that they just would never have attempted let alone accomplish.

 Learning is the same.
-The learner must feel the support of a lattice type network of supporters and support systems so that their motivation is not lost to frustration and the fear of failing.
-This includes design elements that reinforce positive growth and steps forward towards the goal as the learner progresses.
-Learning should always provide opportunities for challenge and success that keep the learner moving forward, and feedback so that the learner knows what he’s doing right or wrong.
+The learner must feel the support continuously so that their motivation is not lost to frustration and the fear of failing or non-completion of a course.
+This means, that adding design elements that reinforce positive growth, feedback, and clarity on their progress towards the goal is key to boosting their confidence levels.
+Learning should always provide opportunities for challenge and success that keep the learner moving forward, and feedback so that the learner knows what she/he’s doing right or wrong.

-- How can you create a positive expectation for success since the beginning of the course?
+- How can you create a positive expectation for success from the beginning of the course?

 - How can you make learners feel confident that they can achieve their goals?